sys.resource_stats (Azure SQL Database)

 sys.dm_db_resource_stats dynamic management view in a user database.
 This view captures data every 15 seconds and maintains historical data for 1 hour.
 For more information, see sys.dm_db_resource_stats (Azure SQL Database).

-For more information on troubleshooting CPU utilization using dynamic management views, see Identify CPU performance issues in Microsoft Azure SQL Database and Azure SQL Managed Instance performance.
+For more information on troubleshooting CPU utilization using dynamic management views, see Identify CPU performance issues in Azure SQL Database performance or Identify CPU performance issues in Azure SQL Managed Instance performance.